kindredgroup/docker-gocd-server/README.md

-# Alpine Linux GoCD Server Docker image
+# GoCD Server Docker image

-This is a minimal Alpine Linux Docker image for the GoCD Server that actually works with mounted volumes.
+This is a minimal Docker image for the GoCD Server that actually works with mounted volumes.

 ## Using this Docker image